anubhutivyas/RL/docs/get-started/cluster.md

 * - `HF_TOKEN`
   - Setting the token used by huggingface-hub.
 Avoids having to run the `huggingface-cli login`
 * - `HF_DATASETS_CACHE`
-  - Sets the cache dir for downloaded Huggingface datasets.
+  - Sets the cache dir for downloaded Hugging Face datasets.
 ``````

 :::{tip}